|

 matters of state, perhaps both with AGRIPPINA and his ADVISORS,

+and OTHERS who are present.
 During these FLASHBACKS, NERO and AGRIPPINA

 continue to walk to the boat with AGRIPPINA leading the way.
 The